-Chemical sampling and analysis of surface water in 2019 was primarily conducted by the Virginia Department of Environ-mental Quality (DEQ) as part of their state-wide surface water quality sampling program.
+Chemical sampling and analysis of surface water in 2020 was primarily conducted by the Virginia Department of Environ-mental Quality (DEQ) as part of their state-wide surface water quality sampling program.

-In 2019, DEQ collected samples from 10 sites and conducted 54 analyses of nitrogen and phosphorous each from the watersheds of Loudoun County (some watershed boundaries extend beyond the County's boundaries).
+In 2020, DEQ collected samples from 10 and 11 sites and conducted 65 and 45 analyses of phosphorous and nitrogen, respectively.
 Nutrient enrichment has been identified as a major cause of the reported stream impairments nationwide and can lead to low dissolved oxygen, fish kills, shifts in flora and fauna and blooms of nuisance algae.
-Figure 14 illustrates the results of sampling by DEQ for nitrogen and phosphorus in the surface waters from the watersheds of Loudoun County during 2019.
+Figure 14 illustrates the results of sampling by DEQ for nitrogen and phosphorus in the surface waters from the watersheds of Loudoun County during 2020.

-In 2000, the U.S. Environmental Protection Agency (EPA) developed ambient water quality criteria recommendations and information for 14 nutrient eco-regions in the continental United
+In 2000, the U.S. Environmental Protection Agency (EPA) developed ambient water quality criteria recommendations and information for 14 nutrient eco-regions in the continental United States.
+Individual states could adopt the criteria developed by EPA or elect to develop their own criteria and methodologies.

 Figure 14.
-Nutrient concentrations as percent of samples exceeding EPA guidance thresholds from 2000 to 2019.
+Nutrient concentrations as percent of samples exceeding EPA guidance thresholds from 2000 to 2020.

-States.
-Individual states could adopt the criteria developed by EPA or elect to develop their own criteria and methodologies.
 Virginia has been working on a methodology to evaluate nutrient stress in wadeable streams since that time.
-As shown in Figure 14, the percent of stream samples which exceed the threshold levels for nitrogen and phosphorous between 2000 and 2019 are shown.
-In 2019, approximately 76 percent and 54 percent of the samples collected by DEQ contained nitrogen and phosphorus concentrations above the 0.69 mg/L and 0.037 mg/L EPA guidance criteria, respectively.
+As shown in Figure 14, the percent of stream samples which exceed the threshold levels for nitrogen and phosphorous between 2000 and 2020 are shown.
+In 2020, approximately 82 percent and 54 percent of the samples collected by DEQ contained nitrogen and phosphorus concentrations above the 0.69 mg/L and 0.037 mg/L EPA guidance criteria, respectively.